mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 end
 {% endhighlight %}

-As you can see, it creates a new table with `x` and `y` properties, and then sets the metatable to the `Vector` class.
+It creates a new table with `x` and `y` properties, and then sets the metatable to the `Vector` class.
 As we know, `Vector` contains all the metamethods and especially the `__index` key.
 This means that we can use all the functions we define in `Vector` through this new table.
 We'll come back to this in a moment.

 Another important thing is the last line: